 What to Look For in a Podcast Host?

 A podcast hosting service must offer multiple features such as:

 - Sufficient storage space for your podcast files.

 - Sufficient bandwidth to serve these files to your listeners.

-- Generated RSS feed to distribute your podcast to the directories.
+- Generated RSS feed to distribute your podcast to the iTunes, Google Play Podcasts and other directories.